 Not so much.
 I think it is because I’ve been a military wife long enough to know that no one is coming to my rescue.
 No matter how genuine the need, the world expects military spouses like us to just deal with every crisis on their own.
 We are swiftly taught that goo is not an option.
 Goo is a byproduct of crisis to be disposed of discretely by the side of the road.

-Goo is not a 'calm in a crisis' option.
+Goo is not a "calm in a crisis" option.

 That is why I am always interested in how spouses handle a crisis.
 Whether you get a call from a hospital in Germany that has your service member, or you are suddenly assigned to Ebola Central, or your kid is in the oncology ward, or your job is downsized, or your flight is delayed and you have no childcare, or you just have to deal with a car problem, military spouses start dealing automatically.

-I never see anyone follow tips like you see in a magazine, do you?
+I never see anyone follow the tips you see in a magazine, do you?
 I never see anyone huffing on lavender essential oil or reciting a mantra or doing Balasana on the side of the road to appease the corn god.

 Instead, I see spouses deal.
 You have to deal.
-Sometimes I think that we spouses pick up whatever tool comes to hand first—anger, fear, self-reliance, goo.
-Sometimes I think we pick up whatever tool we’ve found that works the best—power, information, money, staying positive, deep breathing, making lists, creating teams, calling mom.
+Sometimes I think that we spouses pick up whatever tool comes to hand first -- anger, fear, self-reliance, goo.
+Sometimes I think we pick up whatever tool we’ve found that works the best -- power, information, money, staying positive, deep breathing, making lists, creating teams, calling mom.

 What is your go-to tool in times of crisis?